 (5) A pharmacist shall in no way attempt to circumvent or willfully discourage a patient or patient's agent from receiving counseling.
 However, a pharmacist shall not be required to counsel a patient or patients's agent when the patient or patients's agent refuses such consultation.

-(6) When the patient or agent is not present when the prescription is dispensed, including but not limited to a prescription that was shipped by the mail, the pharmacist shall ensure that the patient receives written notice of available counseling.
+(6) When the patient or agent is not present when the prescription is dispensed including, but not limited to, a prescription that was shipped by the mail, the pharmacist shall ensure that the patient receives written notice of available counseling.
 Such notice shall include days and hours of availability, and: (1) of his or her right to request counseling; and (2) a toll-free telephone number in which the patient or patient's agent may obtain oral counseling from a pharmacist who has ready access to the patient's record.
-For pharmacies delivering more than 50% of their prescriptions by mail or other common carrier, the hours of availability shall be a minimum of 60 hours per week and not less than 6 days per week.
+For pharmacies delivering more than fifty percent of their prescriptions by mail or other common carrier, the hours of availability shall be a minimum of 60 hours per week and not less than six days per week.
 The facility must have sufficient toll-free phone lines and personnel to provide counseling within 15 minutes.

 (7) In every pharmacy there shall be prominently posted in a place conspicuous to and readable by prescription drug consumers a notice concerning available counseling.